Quảng Ninh: Fauna and flora

-Quảng Ninh features a diversified and abundant environmental system, thanks to its varied terrain, climate and soil.
-The province thus has a rich biodiversity of flora and fauna.
 Identified floral species are numbered at 1,027 of 6 phyla, while faunal species are 120.

-Fauna

-There are the regular domestic animals: cattle, pigs, poultry, cats, dogs, and rabbits.
-Cattle breeding has developed well in the mountainous regions, while the Móng Cái pig is now famous for its especially lean meat.
-In eastern districts, swans hybridized with ducks, called cà sáy by locals, are also becoming popular.
-Numerous foreign cattle are imported as well: buffaloes from India, milk cows from the Netherlands and India and horses, sheep and goats from Mongolia.

-Wild animals

-Formerly, as with the rest of Vietnam, there were once numerous wild animals.
-In more remote times, there were elephants, rhinoceros, tigers, leopards and bears roaming the area.
-Today, there are monkeys, deer, pheasants, eagles, wild boars, various birds and tortoises (which unfortunately are less abundant than they once were).

-Aquatic fauna

-In Quảng Ninh aquatic fauna is very abundant, both fresh and sea water.
-There are large species of fish in the Gulf of Bắc Bộ.
-In addition, there are special species such as pearl mussels, stockfish, sea turtles and lobsters, while along the coastline, oysters and edible seaweed abound.
-These numerous fish resources of the sea have always been an important source of income for the residents of Quảng Ninh.
+There are species of fish in the Gulf of Bắc Bộ.
+There are pearly mussels, stockfish, sea turtles and lobsters, while along the coastline, oysters and edible seaweed abound.
+These fish resources of the sea have been a source of income for the residents of Quảng Ninh.

-Flora

-Quảng Ninh's floral strong point has always been forestry.
-Agricultural land is narrow and unfertilized, so the production of rice, maize and sweet potatoes is poor.
-Making up for this is high productivity from fruit trees, lumber trees and industrial plants.

-The area for fruit trees in the Đông Triều City totals around 30 km^{2}.
-Formerly in Quảng Ninh, there was diverse and high-quality wood available, in particular ironwood and teak trees.
-Presently, there are mainly pine trees.
+There are fruit trees, lumber trees and industrial plants.
+The area for fruit trees in the former Đông Triều provincial city totals around 30 km^{2}.
+Formerly in Quảng Ninh, there was more diverse wood available, in particular ironwood and teak trees.
+Later, there are mainly pine trees.
 In mountainous areas, there are a variety of trees and plants, providing spices and traditional medicines.